Explore This Treatment

 Why Mass General?

-Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
+Mass General is consistently recognized as a top hospital in the nation by U.S. News & World Report.
 Our surgeons are accustomed to seeing both local and international patients with multiple medical conditions, and have extensive experience performing complex hepatobiliary and laparoscopic operations.

 Laparoscopic vs. Open Liver Procedure